logeast/magic-lottery/CONTRIBUTING.md

     5. Once your pull request is approved, it will be merged into the main branch.

 For any additional questions, please contact logeast@outlook.com.

+## License

+By contributing to MagicLottery, you agree that your contributions will be licensed under its MIT license.